Museums in Flanders: so much more than art

 The Crystal Ship

 To enjoy the artistic side of Ostend, you don’t even have to visit a museum thanks to The Crystal Ship.
-So let’s make an exception in our list and hop outside.
 In recent years, this unique street art festival has left an indelible impression on the city.
 More than fifty unique masterpieces have turned the city into a permanent art gallery.
 Join one of the weekly guided tours or stroll around and let fate determine the path you take.

-Nowadays, culture is the main resource being mined at this former coal mining site in Genk.
-This area is now the home of C-Mine, a centre that offers a wide range of cultural and tourist activities.
+Nowadays, culture is the main resource that is mined at the former coal mining sites in Genk.
+These sites now form the home of C-Mine, a centre that offers a wide range of cultural and tourist activities.
 It offers major exhibitions on culinary discoveries, concerts, scenic walking tours and much, much more.
 Be sure to take part in the C-mine Expedition: a unique experience for all your senses, culminating in a climb to the top of the authentic mine shaft.
-The view from the top of the nearly 200ft tower is the cherry on the cake.
+The view from the top of the 60m high tower is the cherry on the cake.

 Story created on June 13, 2018